 In his book Free Speech for Me—But Not for Thee: How the American Left and Right Relentlessly Censor Each Other, Nat Hentoff writes that “the lust to suppress can come from any direction.”
 He quotes Phil Kerby, a former editor of the Los Angeles Times, as saying, “Censorship is the strongest drive in human nature; sex is a weak second.”

-A: No. The ALA's Office for Intellectual Freedom (OIF) receives reports from libraries, schools, and the media on attempts to ban books in communities across the country.
+No. The ALA's Office for Intellectual Freedom (OIF) receives reports from libraries, schools, and the media on attempts to ban books in communities across the country.
 We compile lists of challenged books in order to inform the public about censorship efforts that affect libraries and schools.
 The ALA condemns censorship and works to ensure free access to information.
-For more information on ALA's efforts to raise awareness of censorship and promote the freedom to read, please explore the ALA Banned Books Week press kit.
+For more information on ALA's efforts to raise awareness of censorship and promote the freedom to read, please explore Banned Books Week.